Priyasunil26/GCPLinuxDocumentation/GCPLinuxdocument.md

   If you are not using a managed database server, creating a snapshot of your virtual machine is enough.

 ### 3.PostgreSQL Backup and Restore in GCP (Managed instance)
 - Navigate to your created database.
-In the left pane, select "Backup" and click the "Create Backup" button.
+In the left pane, select `Backup` and click the `Create Backup` button.
 ![Creation of Backup DB](images/create-backupDB.png)
 -  Fill in details such as description and select the location.
-Click "Create".
+Click `Create`.
 ![Detail of Backup](images/Created_backupDB.png)
 - In the backups tab, locate your backup data.
-Click "Restore".
+Click `Restore`.
 ![Retore button](images/RestoreDB.png)
-- In the "Instance to be overwritten" column, select the target database instance.
+- In the `Instance to be overwritten` column, select the target database instance.
 Enter the instance ID of the target DB.
-Click "Restore".
+Click `Restore`.
 ![Restored DB details](images/RestoreDBDetails.png)

 **Note:**